Typicallunchbox/raidenn-movie-finder/README.md

 ## Summary

 Raidenn is a portfolio project which was built to further improve the author's skills.
-This project can be thought of as a guide to a developer interested in building a React site built around redux that makes use of MondoDB as their cloud solution.
+This project can be thought of as a guide to a developer interested in building a React site built around redux that makes use of MondoDB as their cloud database solution.
 This project also implements a good standard practice for web security, [JWT](https://jwt.io/).
 Raidenn also makes use of a free database api service known as [MovieDB](https://developers.themoviedb.org/3) in order to get the movies shown in the project.
 This project can be broken up into two parts which consist of the main packages used:

 * Backend
     * Node JS